 Banking hours: Sunday to Thursday 08:00 am - 04:00 pm

 Most banks operate ATMs, also known as Cash Points or Service Tills, which accept a wide range of cards.
-Common systems accepted around Jeddah include American Express, Cirrus, Global Access, MasterCard, Plus System and Visa.
+Common systems accepted around Riyadh include American Express, Cirrus, Global Access, MasterCard, Plus System and Visa.
 ATMs can be found in all shopping malls, at the airport, at petrol stations and at various street-side locations.

-Money exchanges are available all over Jeddah, offering good services and reasonable exchange rates, which are often better than the banks.
+Money exchanges are available all over Riyadh, offering good services and reasonable exchange rates, which are often better than the banks.
 Additionally, hotels will usually exchange money and travelers cheques at the standard hotel rate.

 Most shops, hotels and restaurants accept the major credit cards (American Express, Diners Club, MasterCard, and Visa).